New Mexico New Employer Information

-- New Mexico’s new employer SUTA rate is the greater of their industry average Unemployment Insurance Contribution rate or 1%.
+- New Mexico’s new employer SUTA rate is either the industry average Unemployment Insurance Contribution rate or 1% (whichever is higher).
 To find new employer industry rates, please visit the Department of Workforce Solutions to get your SUTA rate based on your NAICS code or call 1-877-664-6984.

 - Your original SUTA rate will remain in effect until you have acquired two years as an experience rate.
 Employers in New Mexico will receive a new State Unemployment Tax Assessment (SUTA) rate every year thereafter.